 housing

-• Houses are considered to be transient.
-When buying property it's common for the land / building costs to be about equal.
+• Houses are transient.
+When buying property it's common for the land and building costs to be about equal.
 Inexpensive housing gets torn down and rebuilt fast, every 5 years cityscapes radically change.
-The weather is relentless, post 60's earthquake standards are a concern, and there's little financial incentives to be sentimental of a house younger than 50 years.
+The weather is relentless, post 60's earthquake standards are a perennial barrier, and there's little financial incentives to be sentimental of a house younger than 50 years.
 Go out to the countryside and there's gorgeous wooden houses that have been built by grandads.
 Abandoned properties are becoming a larger issue, unrentable because of earthquake regulations and undemolishable due to cost.

 identity and foreigners

 • As a high-context culture people will be inevitably suspicious of those who don't follow the usual interactions.
 Autistic people don't do well in Japan.
-There is no cultural plurality in Japan.
 Those who are half-Japanese, japanese-brazilian, or Japan-raised exist in amorphous social categories to the general public.
-Unlike France or the UK, national identity is inseperable from nationality, not on the basis of some exclusionary rhetoric but outdated norms about what constitutes cultural assimilation.
+Unlike France or the UK, national identity is inseparable from nationality, not on the basis of some exclusionary rhetoric but outdated norms about what constitutes cultural assimilation.
 The label "Zainichi" is persistently applied to Korean immigrant populations, many who have lived in Japan since the country's gallivanting colonization phase.
-The main difference with other countries who have "outgrown" their pith helmets is the ability for 20th century East Asian immigrants to "pass" in Japan in regards to outward appearance.
+The main difference with other countries who insist that it's all behind them is ability for 20th century East Asian immigrants to "pass" in Japan in regards to outward appearance.
 Some have kept Korean names but chosen Japanese citizenship, others have assimilated completely.
 Some married Japanese men, at which point their ethnic roots disappear completely on government records.
 Census figures about foreigner numbers are very blurry as a result.
-If you're half-Japanese you're not afforded with both priviledges.
+If you're half-Japanese you're not afforded with both privileges.

-But being a foreigner is piss easy.
+Being a foreigner is piss easy.
 Learn how to dispose of trash properly, don't catcall schoolchildren, don't eat on the subway, don't smoke while walking, and Japanese eyes will gloss right over you.
-Deviate from their expectations and you'll just reinforce very obvious deliniating lines between the ingroup and outgroup (you), Ultimately Japan is an island and the osical politics that arise from that aren't surprising.
+Deviate from their expectations and you'll just reinforce very obvious delineating lines between the ingroup and outgroup (you), Ultimately Japan is an island and the social politics that arise from that aren't surprising.
 Are Hawaiians and Sardinians known for being open and welcoming?

 anime